Creating a New Display Ad

 Responsive ads, introduced by Google in late 2016, allow you to upload one image and enter text for an ad that can be shown in a variety of sizes and formats.
 This process simplifies the need to create multiple image ad files in different sizes and allows you to easily reach a wide range of website placements.

 However, you have no control over how Google chooses to display the ad, and text may be cut off in some instances.
-You’ll also want to upload an image that can easily represent your business at various sizes (avoiding too much text in the image).
+You’ll also want to upload an image that can easily represent your business at various sizes.
+Avoid using too much text in the image as a best practice, however Google now has no text limitations in images for display ads.

 Using this option, you can either upload pre-designed ads or auto-generate ads, pulling images and copy from your site.
 If you’re using the automatic option, you can choose from a few templates and edit the ads that Google creates.
 To ensure brand consistency, you can modify text, imagery, and color schemes.